-Even before COVID-19, Vermont's labor force was shrinking.
+Even before the coronavirus pandemic, Vermont's labor force was shrinking.
 But there is a group of Vermonters who can and want to work and who can help the economy recover from COVID-19.
-These are the 44,000 working-age residents with disabilities.1 Only about half of them are working.
+These are the 44,000 working-age residents with disabilities.
+Only about half of them are working.

 And half still are not.
-That's because barriers remain, including physical inaccessibility; obstacles to the use of assistive software; employers' misperceptions of the costs of accommodations; limited access to education and training; and the loss of needed assistance when higher earnings trigger ineligibility for public benefits.

-For Vermonters of color with disabilities, opportunities are additionally limited by systemic racism.
+That's because barriers and challenges remain, including physical inaccessibility of some jobs and workplaces, technological obstacles to the use of assistive software, employers' misperceptions of the costs of accommodations, and "benefit cliffs" that can mean the loss of needed assistance when higher earnings trigger ineligibility for public benefits.
+For Vermonters of color with disabilities, there is the added challenge of systemic racism, which already limits their opportunities.

-People with disabilities have fought for rights and access in employment-and won a lot.
-The federal Rehabilitation Act of 1973 outlawed discrimination based on disability in jobs supported by federal dollars.
+Over the last 50 years, people with disabilities have fought for rights and access in employment-and won a lot.
+The federal Rehabilitation Act of 1973 outlawed discrimination based on disability in any job supported by federal dollars.
 The 1990 Americans with Disabilities Act expanded that prohibition to all workplaces and required employers to make "reasonable accommodations" for employees with disabilities.
-While federal law banned discrimination in hiring, ending discrimination requires more than legislation.
-It requires challenging stigma and increasing people's understanding of disability.
+Federal law also banned discrimination in hiring.

-Prohibiting discrimination and diminishing stigma are not the same as maximizing inclusion.
+But prohibiting discrimination is not the same as maximizing inclusion.
 Vermont has led the states in enacting policies to advance employment equity for people with disabilities.
-Yet several things still must improve.
-People with disabilities need:
+Yet several things still need to improve:

-- 1. The ability to meet basic needs, including housing, health care, and nutrition. - 2.
-Opportunities for training and education, especially post-secondary education. - 3.
-Physical and technological access to the workplace and inclusive, respectful workplace cultures.
+- 1 People need to be able to meet their basic needs, including housing, health care, and nutrition. - 2 People need opportunities for training and education, especially post-secondary education. - 3 People need to be able to access the workplace, physically, technologically, and culturally.

-People can be born with disabilities or acquire them later in life.
-Disability can be the result of trauma, exposure to environmental toxins (more likely for people in poverty), or an accident.
+- People can be born with disabilities or acquire them later in life.
+Disability can be the result of exposure to environmental toxins (more likely for people in poverty), trauma, or an accident at work.
 A disability can be a visual or hearing impairment; it can be a developmental, physical, or mental health issue.
-Regardless of any individual's disability, employment policies must enable everyone who wants to work to find suitable employment and thrive in the workplace.

-All Vermonters benefit from a more inclusive labor force.
+Regardless of any individual's disabilities, employment policies must enable everyone who wants to work to find suitable employment and stay and thrive in the workplace. - All Vermonters benefit from a more inclusive labor force.
 People with disabilities increase their incomes, which improves their quality of life.
 More income increases state tax revenues and is good for local businesses.
 Accommodative design and technology make workplaces more accessible and comfortable for all employees.
 Connecting more people to meaningful work allows talents and energies to be shared and community connections to grow.
 Fully including people with disabilities in the labor force moves Vermont closer to being a state that works for all and where all can work productively.